strigo/wryte/README.md

 ...
 ```

-The idea behind this is that a uuid is generated for each event and can then be passed into any log message within the same context. "within the same context" is a very abstract defintion, and is up to the developer to implement as it might be thread-related, framework-related, or else.
+The idea behind this is that a cid can be passed into any log message within the same context. "within the same context" is a very abstract defintion, and is up to the developer to implement as it might be thread-related, framework-related, or else.
 I intend to expand the framework, but for now, that's what it is.

 ## Testing